julienvanderheyden/NFDE/README.md

 ![](figures/structure.png)

-The **NFDE** node is the efficient C++ node implementing the Neural Field Equations in a very generic way, while the other node are specific to the TurtleBot implementation.
+The **NFDE** node is the efficient C++ node implementing the Neural Field Equations in a very generic way, while the other nodes are specific to the TurtleBot implementation.

 ---